 • What sort of marketing you are using to spread the word?

 To date other than the first month of the Beta trial where we ran, TV, online, print and radio advertising, it has been purely online social networking and word of mouth.
 This is one of the reasons we chose Adelaide as the location for the Beta trial.
 Adelaide is small enough that people will hear about you quickly.
-This however, can be a double edged sword.
-In the beginning of the trial we had some technical problems with our network that are now solved but we still run into people who think that those technical problems still exist.
+This, however, can be a double-edged sword.
+At the beginning of the trial, we had some technical problems with our network that are now solved but we still run into people who think that those technical problems still exist.
 By isolating the trial to Adelaide we hope to learn from our mistakes and avoid these sorts of issues as we branch out.

-We have our own internal KPI's but for the trial the main issues were, uptake and stickiness for the end user, technical performance of the network and partner development.
-We have consulted with our initial customers and fine tuned things to the point where we think we are now ready to go.
+We have our own internal KPI but for the trial, the main issues were, uptake and stickiness for the end user, technical performance of the network and partner development.
+We have consulted with our initial customers and fine-tuned things to the point where we think we are now ready to go.

 • What is the monetising/revenue model?
-Is their any new model, which is being tried?
+Is there any new model, which is being tried?

 • Which are the main competitors or major players in this market segment?

 When you think about it we have many competitors but no real direct competitors.
-By that I mean there are many competitors who provide a little of what we do but not the whole ecosystem.
-For instance a company that provides proximity based Bluetooth marketing is a competitor, a company that allows content producers to self publish is a competitor, a company that provides a WiFi network is a competitor.
-However none of these competitors provide what we do in its entirety.
-I guess at the end of the day Telco's are the closest things we have to a competitor but they cannot offer their service for free.
-They are bound by their business model that requires their customers to pay exorbitant amounts of money to access their network.
+By that I mean many competitors provide a little of what we do but not the whole ecosystem.
+For instance, a company that provides proximity-based Bluetooth marketing is a competitor, a company that allows content producers to self-publish is a competitor, and a company that provides a WiFi network is a competitor.
+However, none of these competitors provide what we do in its entirety.
+I guess at the end of the day Telco is the closest thing we have to a competitor but they cannot offer their service for free.
+They are bound by their business model which requires their customers to pay exorbitant amounts of money to access their network.
 I keep hearing people talking about the tipping point when data is so cheap that it does not matter.
 I strongly disagree with this.
-Telco’s need to keep charging for data to support their high network costs.
-If the Telco’s weren’t worried about free networks popping up why is the iPhone locked to a carrier and why are there rules about what you can do using it’s inbuilt WiFi?
+Telcos need to keep charging for data to support their high network costs.
+If the telcos weren’t worried about free networks popping up why is the iPhone locked to a carrier and why are there rules about what you can do using its inbuilt WiFi?
 Another example of this flawed logic is the Skype phone on the Three network.
 People believe it is free VoIP.
 This is simply not true.
 Firstly you need to be on a plan or purchase prepaid credit from Three and then the amount of time you can use Skype for is limited.
 Compare that to running Skype over Podmo and you will see what I mean.
 Using Skype on Podmo would be 100% free.

 • What are the main technologies used behind this venture?